At this time of year, the days are getting shorter, and the world is getting a

 Essential oils to try:

 Bergamot: a citrus oil that gives Earl Grey tea its lovely scent.
-Bergamot, like Neroli, is both calming & uplifting so it is helpful to ease sadness & anxiety.
+Bergamot, like Neroli, is both calming & uplifting so it may be helpful easing feelings of sadness & anxiety.

-Cedarwood: an earthy scented oil that may help to relieve symptoms of stress, depression & ease anxiety.
+Cedarwood: an earthy scented oil that may help to relieve symptoms of stress, depression or anxiety.

 Frankincense: long used in churches due to its calming and meditative qualities.
 It quiets the mind & calms anxiety by helping you breathe easier.